jamiecolex/technicaltest/README.md

 ## App Features

-*	10,000 unique combinations
+*	10,000 unique combinations.
 *	Nicknames are consistent, the same first and last name combination always generates the same nickname.
-*	Hashing is used so family members, similar names, same initials etc. will still generate a unique nickname.
+*	Hashing is used so family members with same surnames, people with same initials etc. will still generate a unique nickname.
 *	Upper/lower case does not cause different names, for example "joanna" and "Joanna" will always give the same nickname.
 *	Shortened first names still give the same nickname, for example "Jo" and "Joanna".
 *	Nicknames are always coherent by using word lists that work well together (adjectives and animals).